A BRIEF HISTORY OF SURGERY

 By Tim Lambert

-The first evidence of surgery is trepanned skulls from the stone age.
-Some adults had holes cut in their skulls.
+In the stone age some adults had holes cut in their skulls.
 At least sometimes people survived the 'operation' because the bone grew back.
 We do not know the purpose of the 'operation'.
 Perhaps it was performed on people with head injuries to release pressure on the brain.

 The Egyptians did have some knowledge of anatomy from making mummies.
 To embalm a dead body they first removed the principal organs, which would otherwise rot.